Saghen/blink.cmp/docs/configuration/reference.md

     -- Whether or not to automatically download a prebuilt binary from github.
 If this is set to `false` -- you will need to manually build the fuzzy binary dependencies by running `cargo build --release` download = true,
+    -- Ignores mismatched version between the built binary and the current git sha, when building locally ignore_version_mismatch = false,
     -- When downloading a prebuilt binary, force the downloader to resolve this version.
 If this is unset -- then the downloader will attempt to infer the version from the checked out git tag (if any).
     --